What we know about the New York City helicopter crash that killed 6 people

 Pieces of the aircraft could be seen floating in the river on Friday as divers searched for clues about what caused the Thursday crash.
-The National Transportation Safety Board is investigating the latest in a series of recent aircraft crashes and close calls have already left some people worried about the safety of flying in the U.S.
+The National Transportation Safety Board is investigating.
+It’s the latest in a series of recent aircraft crashes and close calls that have left some people worried about the safety of flying in the U.S.

 Here’s what we know so far: